-Single unit implant- an individual implant that resembles natural tooth structure.
+Single unit implant is an individual implant that resembles natural tooth structure.
 It consists of three parts: a titanium or zirconium screw that is secured into the jawbone and acts like a natural tooth root; an abutment, which connects the implant to the crown; and a porcelain crown.

-Fixed hybrid denture- a restoration that marries the benefits of fixed replacements and removable dentures.
+A fixed hybrid denture is a restoration that marries the benefits of fixed replacements and removable dentures.
 Once four or more dental implants are placed in the jaw, a denture can be screwed into the implants.

 Why should I replace my missing tooth?

 This is a common question, and it’s one we’re happy to answer.
 Each of your teeth serves an important function.
 In addition to helping you chew your food properly, they support soft tissue including the cheeks and lips.
 They also help keep your jawbones healthy.
 When you lose a tooth, this sends a signal to the jawbone that its work is done in that area, and the bone will begin to deteriorate.

 A missing tooth can lead to other oral health problems.
 Properly aligned teeth help keep each other in their appropriate position, and when there is a space left by a missing tooth, it allows the neighboring teeth to drift.
 This can alter your bite and cause irregular tooth wear.
 A missing lower molar can cause its upper counterpart to “super erupt,” or erupt farther than it should.
 This can lead to sensitivity in the super erupted tooth due to increased root exposure, as well as changes in your bite pattern.

 Replacing a missing tooth with a dental implant helps prevent these ancillary issues.